RichardBronosky/AppleScript-droplet/README.md

     ## Set use_terminal to true to run the script in a terminal
     set use_terminal to true
-    ## Set exit_terminal to true to leave the terminal session open after script runs
+    ## Set exit_terminal to false to leave the terminal session open after script runs
     set exit_terminal to true
     ## Set log_file to a file path to have the output captured
     set log_file to "/tmp/droplet.log"